ashlander/selene/docs/installation.md

 Please refer to the [Conan documentation](http://docs.conan.io/) on how to make use of the installed package.
 See also the Bintray website for Selene: https://bintray.com/kmhofmann/conan-repo/selene%3Aselene.

+### Using Local Conan

+Unfortunately conan package is not available any more.
+But you can build all locally and use conan package.

+    mkdir release && cd release
+    conan install -s build_type=Release --build=missing ../.
+    conan build ../.
+    conan export-pkg ../.

+You can build debug package by changing `build_type=Release` to `build_type=Debug`.